 - A large statue of Queen Elizabeth II on horseback is also installed on Parliament Hill.
 She has been Canada’s monarch since 1952.

 - A very large monument commemorating Queen Victoria (1819-1901) is on Parliament Hill.

 - Queen Victoria is important because she chose Ottawa as the capital of the Province of Canada in 1857.

-- In 1867 she proclaimed the act of confederation, making Canada a sovereign country with four provinces.
+- Subsequently, in 1867, she proclaimed the act of confederation, making Canada a sovereign country with four provinces.

 - Sir John A. Macdonald